tbrugz/sqldump/README.markdown

 - `JDBCSchemaGrabber` - Grabs schema metadata from a JDBC connection
 - `JAXBSchemaXMLSerializer` - Grabs schema metadata from a XML file
+- `JSONSchemaSerializer` - Grabs schema metadata from a JSON file

 *Processors* can be: